 IFX (UK) Ltd is referred to hereon as “IFX”, “we” or “us”.

 IFX (UK) Ltd, trading as IFX Payments, registered in England and Wales.
 Company Number: 05422718.
 Registered Office: 33 Cavendish Square, London, W1G 0PW, United Kingdom.
-IFX (UK) Ltd is authorised and regulated by the Financial Conduct Authority under the Electronic Money Regulations 2011 (FRN 900517) for the issuing of electronic money.
+IFX (UK) Ltd is authorised and regulated by the Financial Conduct Authority under the Electronic Money Regulations 2011 (FRN 900517) for the issuing of electronic money, and is registered as a Foreign Money Services Business (“FMSB”) with the Financial Transactions and Reports Analysis Centre (“FINTRAC”) in Canada (Reg.
+No.: M23400543).

 IFX (UK) Ltd, trading as International Foreign Exchange (DIFC Representative Office), registered as a Recognised Company in the Dubai International Financial Centre (DIFC).
 Registered Number: 1363.
 Registered Offices: Unit 401, Level 4, Index Tower, DIFC, PO Box 507009, Dubai, UAE.
 IFX (UK) Ltd is authorised and regulated by the Dubai Financial Services Authority (FRN F001814) to operate as a Representative Office to market its services in the DIFC.